On Reproducing Kernel Banach Spaces: Generic Definitions and Unified Framework of Constructions: Existing examples of RKBSs

 In this section, we aim at justifying that our construction in the previous section covers existing RKBSs in the literature, including the reflexive RKBS \cite{ZXZ09}, the semi-inner-product RKBS \cite{ZXZ09,ZZ11}, the RKBS constructed by Borel measures \cite{SZ11}, the RKBS with the $\ell^1$ norm \cite{SZH13}, the RKBS with positive definite functions \cite{FHY15}, and the $p$-norm RKBS \cite{XY}.
 In particular, $C([0,1])$ is included in our framework.
 Hence, we are able to write out three reproducing kernels for $C([0,1])$.
-At the end of this section, we construct a new class of RKBSs based on Orlicz spaces.

 We shall primarily use Theorem \ref{Theorem1} to fulfill this task.
 Let us keep in mind that a pair of RKBSs contain the following eleven ingredients: